Listing of the members of the National Infrastructure Advisory Council.

 Before joining Barrington Energy, Mr. Wallace had more than 25 years of senior executive and utility operations experience.
 From 1993 to 1999, he was Senior Vice President with Unicom/ComEd of Illinois, a $7 billion utility serving 3.4 million customers.
 He was also ComEd's Chief Nuclear Officer, responsible for the operation of the company's 12 nuclear generating units at six power plant sites.

 Mr. Wallace began with Unicom/ComEd in 1974 as a principal engineer, managing various responsibilities associated with the design, procurement, and construction of power plants.
 He became Plant Manager in 1979, then Executive and Manager in 1982, and Vice President in 1990.
-In his tenure he had responsibility for the completion of the Braidwood and Byron Nuclear Stations of Commonwealth Edison.
+In his tenure he had responsibility for the completion of the Braidwood and Byron Nuclear Stations of Commonwealth Edison during the period of 1982 to 1988.

 Mr. Wallace has a Bachelor's in Science in Electrical Engineering from Marquette University and a Masters of Business Administration from the University of Chicago, with a specialization in finance.
 He also served as a naval officer in the U.S. Navy nuclear submarine force.

-In recent years he held positions as Chairman of the Nuclear Energy Institute's (NEI) Security Working Group, Chairman of the Nuclear Sector Coordinating Council under the Department of Homeland Security's National Infrastructure Protection Plan, has served as Chairman of the Partnership for Critical Infrastructure Security (PCIS), Member of NEI's New Plant Oversight Steering Committee, Director of Nuclear Electric Insurance Limited (NEIL), and Chairman of UniStar Nuclear Energy.
+In recent years he held positions as Chairman of the Nuclear Energy Institute's (NEI) Security Working Group (overseeing security for all 104 U.S. nuclear power plants), Chairman of the Nuclear Sector Coordinating Council under the Department of Homeland Security's National Infrastructure Protection Plan.
+He also served as Chairman of the Partnership for Critical Infrastructure Security (PCIS), Member of NEI's New Plant Oversight Steering Committee, Director of Nuclear Electric Insurance Limited (NEIL), Chairman of UniStar Nuclear Energy, and Chairman of CENG (a partnership with EdF for the operation of 5 nuclear power plants).

-Greg oversees the Ground Operations Department, including Cargo Management and Airport Performance Improvement; the Inflight & Provisioning Department; the Flight Dispatch Department; the Operations Coordination Center; Central Pubs; and Ontime Performance Initiatives.
+Mr. Wells oversees the Ground Operations Department, including Cargo Management and Airport Performance Improvement; the Inflight & Provisioning Department; the Flight Dispatch Department; the Operations Coordination Center; Central Pubs; and on time Performance Initiatives.